hungdao-testing/TodoMVC/README.md

     | 4   | Filter task by Active   | 3        |
     | 5   | Filter task by Complete | 3        |
     | 6   | Filter task by All      | 3        |

+  Notes: The less priority is, the more important feature is

 3. Features NOT to be tested: N/A